minetest/minetest.github.io/app-privacy-policy.md

 * The main website (www.minetest.net): used to get the most recent version
 * The server list: used to load the server list in "Play Online"
-* ContentDB: used to power the Browse Online Content dialog
+* ContentDB: used to install/update content in the main menu
 * Game servers: third-party servers when playing online

 Note: this policy only applies to the Minetest application, accessing the